Pidgety/Pidgety/README.md

 involved in programming.

-I'm nearing the end a 16-week Software Engineering bootcamp, with a focus on Python, and my repos include some of the larger projects I have completed as part of this.
+I'm nearing the end a 16-week Software Engineering bootcamp, with a focus on Python, and my repositories include some of the projects I have completed as part of this.